Office of Sustainability

 New Cairo has a limited supply of water; there is only one water line serving New Cairo and the water is pumped from the Ismailia Canal 54 kilometers away.
 The municipal water supply has not always been enough to meet New Cairo’s demand, particularly during the hotter months when demand is higher because of increased air conditioning and irrigation needs.
 There were occasions in the 2012-2013 academic year when no water at all was available to AUC from the municipal water supply during the day.

 To combat water shortage, the Office of Sustainability convened an emergency task force.
 The task force created a multi-part plan to study the University’s water needs and develop recommendations for both increasing the supply of water available to the campus and reducing demand.
 The work of the emergency task force continues through the Energy and Resource Conservation and Efficiency Task Force (ERCE).
-The University aims to decrease water use by 60 percent, and to increase water storage capacity by 80 percent.
+The University aims to decrease water use by 60 percent and to increase water storage capacity by 80 percent.
 The ERCE has replaced faulty bathroom flush valves, installed low flow shower heads in dorms, introduced efficient managing of the air conditioning system, installed a new 2,000-cubic meter water tank on campus and uses treated water to irrigate landscaping.

 The Office of Sustainability and the Office of Facilities and Operations collect and analyze data about the water consumption of each building in the New Cairo campus, as well as the water consumed by irrigation and the cooling towers that maintain our HVAC system.
-This data, updated monthly, can be downloaded below.

 In order to maintain daily operations, AUC consumes a significant amount of energy.
 Most of this energy is used for air-conditioning and heating, as well as the lighting system and other equipment.

 Through the efforts of the Energy and Resource Conservation and Efficiency Task Force (ERCE), run by AUC’s Former sustainability director Marc Rauch, and the new sustainability officer, Yasmin Mansour, the Office of Sustainability has developed a number of initiatives to reduce energy use.
-These initiatives include improving management of the air-conditioning system and chilled water, reducing lighting consumption and developing a focused approach to overall energy use.
-These combined efforts have led to a 35 percent reduction in overall energy from Y5 (September, 2015 to August 31, 2016) to the base year (September 1, 2011 to August 31, 2012).
+These initiatives include improving the management of the air-conditioning system and chilled water, reducing lighting consumption and developing a focused approach to overall energy use.
+These combined efforts have led to a 35 percent reduction in overall energy from Y5 (September 2015 to August 31, 2016) to the base year (September 1, 2011, to August 31, 2012).
 The ERCE task force met this goal a year earlier than the target date.
 The task force is comprised of members of the facilities office, administrators and faculty experts.

 The Office of Facilities and Operations collects daily data about AUC's energy consumption at both the AUC New Cairo and AUC Tahrir Square campuses.
-This data, updated every month, is available for download below.

 AUC is actively developing a sustainable trash management system with the ultimate goal of reducing the overall waste generated on campus.
 One such effort is the establishment of the Clean and Green committee, a working group made up of faculty, staff, professors, and maintenance personnel, and chaired by Dina Rateb, Associate Professor in the Department of Management.